 British Army numbers and installations in the region were reduced and security procedures gradually relaxed.

-The Northern Ireland Victims Commission's 1998 report 'to look at possible ways to recognise the pain and suffering felt by victims of violence arising from the troubles' referred to over 3,600 deaths since 1969.
+The Northern Ireland Victims Commission's 1998 report 'to look at possible ways to recognise the pain and suffering felt by victims of violence arising from the troubles' referred to over 3,600 deaths since 1969, just over half of whom were civilians.

 Around 1,400 British military personnel died during the deployment.
 Of these, half were killed by paramilitaries and half died from other causes.
-The British military killed 306 people.
-Around half were paramilitaries, the rest civilians.
+The RUC lost 319 officers to terrorist violence.